Take Better Photos

 Not sure what an SLR camera is?
 Give us a call or click here.

-We take the mystery and guesswork out of photography, and show you how to master your digital SLR in any situation.
-Get plenty of hands-on practice with your own camera - we even read your instruction manual for you before you come, and tailor the course and materials to take advantage of the strengths of your actual camera.
-Our customised "cheat" cards show you how to access the key functions of your camera.
+We take the mystery and guesswork out of photography, and show you how to master your digital SLR or mirrorless camera in any situation.
+Get plenty of hands-on practice with your own camera - we even read your instruction manual for you before you come, and tailor your cheat cards to the best functions of your actual camera model.
+With tiny groups of just 6 new people, you'll get lots of personal attention.

 We show you how to shoot in a range of situations: